 Humphrey Butterflies and Moths: English Insect Prints

-Published in England in 1865 the insect prints showing butterfly transformations here are by Humphrey.
-They are hand colored antique lithographs in good condition and measure about 8×11″ Call 413-245-4197 to place your order. $40 each with discounts on sets.
+Published in England, 1865, Humphrey insect prints with butterfly transformations.
+They are hand colored antique lithographs, about 150 years old.
+In good condition and measure about 8×11″ Call 413-245-4197 to place your order. $40 each with discounts on sets.

 Nodder Butterfly Prints.
 18th Century.
 Antique Engravings of Butterflies.

 Nodder Butterfly Engravings.
 Hand colored 18th Century prints published in England c.1790.
 Stunning condition and colors.
 Each print measures about 5×9″ Check back for more.
 Click here to contact us.

 Written February 9, 2015 for the use of Anne Hall Antique Prints.
 My friend, Christina Clarke of Williamsburg, Virgina is also captivated by Merian as an entomologist, artist and woman.
 So she wrote this essay on her and has allowed me to publish it.
 Christina finds her insect prints showing the transformations & butterfly metamorphosis by Maria Sybilla Merian uncomparable to any 17th century artist.
 Let alone the implications of a woman, female artist which was unheard of 300 years ago.
 That world was reserved for men in the male dominated times.
 I appeciate Christina’s passion, as she does mine.
 We have had many exciting conversations about Maria Sybilla Merian and her extraordinary life.

 April 2, 1647 – January 13, 1717 This remarkable woman is considered to have been one of the most significant contributors to the developmental stage of the field of entomology (a branch of zoology that deals with insects).
 She was a life-long dedicated entomologist.
 She also worked as a botanical artist, portraying insects with their host plants and painting flowers.
 Maria Sibylla Merian described the life cycles of 186 insect species.
 Her specific area of interest, in the metamorphosis of insects, was the life cycles of moths and butterflies.